 She would’ve laughed.

 “Sophie, you okay?”
-Noah comes up from behind me, staring at the stream of water and the overflowing cup in my now wet hand.
-I shake my head, pulling myself out of the trance and turning around.
-I like the way he addresses me with my name at the start of every conversation.
+Noah comes up behind me, staring at the overflowing cup in my wet hand.
+I shake my head, pulling myself out of the trance.
+I like the way he uses my name in every conversation.
 I’d pay him to say my name over and over again.

 “Yeah, yeah.
-Just zoned out,” I laugh it off, but he still doesn’t seem to entirely believe me.
-He brushes against my arm slightly as we walk back into the living room and goosebumps erupt along my spine.
-Only about an inch or so taller than me, I gaze up slightly at the shadow of his collarbone peaking out of the royal blue shirt he wears.
-I notice the deep bags underneath his eyes for the first time.
-The lines drag from the inner corners of his coffee eyes and stop just shy of his cheekbones.
-It looks like he and I must share a heavy case of insomnia.
+Just zoned out.”
+I laugh it off, but he doesn’t seem to entirely believe me.
+He brushes against my arm slightly as we walk back into the living room; goosebumps erupt along my spine.
+I gaze up at the shadow of his collarbone peeking out of his royal blue shirt.
+I notice the deep bags under his eyes for the first time.
+The lines drag from the inner corners of his coffee-colored eyes and stop just shy of his cheekbones.
+It looks like he shares my insomnia.

-We sit behind the table and control the music for a night, conversations blossoming and wilting as the hours went on.
-The kids in the house cling to red solo cups and cell phones, desperately trying to fit in and feel comfortable.
+We sit behind the table and control the music for the night, hearing conversations blossom and wilt as the hours go on.
+The kids in the house cling to red Solo cups and cell phones, desperately trying to fit in and feel comfortable.
 It’s odd to watch, really.
 We turn into our primal forms and become hyper-aware of our surroundings.
-After a while, people start to warm up to each other, sometimes too warm, and the spirit of the party lifts.
-What’s even weirder is how tonight, people will act like best friends and life partners, but on Monday, no one will know each other.
+After a while, people start to warm up to each other – sometimes becoming too familiar – and the spirit of the party lifts.
+What’s even weirder is how tonight, people will act like lifelong best friends, but on Monday, no one will know each other.
 It always seems to be like that.

-Most people are gathered in the living room, draped over couches and each others’ laps.
-Music floats between bobbing heads and moving lips.
 Noah takes this opportunity to do what he does best, entertain.
-He stands up on the small table in the center of the room and it wobbles uncertainly under his tennis shoes.
+He stands on the small table in the center of the room, and it wobbles under his tennis shoes.

 “Everyone, everyone,” he calls as he taps his plastic cup with his pointer finger, trying to mimic a utensil on glass.
-The noise is pitifully quiet, yet all the heads turn and the room falls quiet.
+The noise is pitifully quiet, yet all the heads turn and the room falls silent.
 “I’d like to raise a toast to the best behaved kids in Colorado!
-We are high on life and the crazy high altitude, am I right Josh?”
+We are high on life and the crazy altitude.
+Am I right, Josh?”

 “Let’s set the scene.
-I think I was about eight years old and was playing in my aunt’s backyard.
+I was about eight years old, playing in my aunt’s backyard.
 Chicago in the middle of July, ugh.
-It was gross and humid, I remember my Spiderman shirt was sticking to every part of my body it came in contact with.
-My cousin, a few years older than I sat in the backyard mud with me.
-We fished through it and found so much amusement in watching the liquid dirt drip though our fingertips …”
+It was gross and humid, and I remember my Spiderman shirt sticking to my body.
+My cousin, a few years older than me, sat in the backyard mud with me.
+We fished through it and found so much amusement watching the liquid dirt drip though our fingertips ….”

 Last summer, she walked around outside with me barefoot for hours.
-We’d wince at the burning cement as it send wild sensations though our bodies.
-Once in awhile, competitions would be held to see who could stand on the sidewalk the longest.
+We’d wince at the burning cement as it sent wild sensations though our bodies.
+Once in awhile, we’d hold competitions to see who could stand on the sidewalk the longest.
 She always won.
-While she was suffering and about to give up, she’d start reciting something.
+Suffering and about to give up, she’d start reciting something.
 This one time, she recited the whole Gettysburg Address in a minute, racing though the words as though they were etched into her eyes.
 I always loved how she obsessively memorized things, swearing they’d come in handy one day.

-Noah laughs gently and begins to melt his voice down to a consistency of softness and suspense as he finished his story.
+Noah laughs gently and begins to melt his voice down to a consistency of softness and suspense as he finishes his story.

 “If you know anything about worms, you know that they have multiple hearts.
 This tri-segmented worm was still moving in three separate parts.
-I tried to chew the first lesson and when my mouth filled with weird, worm fluids, I just tried to swallow the other two pieces whole.
+I tried to chew the first section, and when my mouth filled with weird worm fluids, I just tried to swallow the other two pieces whole.
 My task was successfully completed.
 It is said to this day that that same worm lurks in my stomach, waiting for an opportunity to strike.
-That worm, I named him Charles, will be the only thing that can end my streak of immortality.
+That worm – I named him Charles – will be the only thing that can end my streak of immortality.
 The end.”

-Noah tells stories the way she used to, full of exaggerated details and aggressively grotesque factors.
+Noah tells stories the way she used to, full of exaggerations and aggressively grotesque details.
 Even the voice changes and word choices are similar.
 He has the same dark hair and eyes.
 He is kind to me like she was.